What To Know Before You Visit

 Before visiting the park, ensure you have all information necessary to plan accordingly and to be prepared for your journey to Saguaro National Park!

-Fees: The type of pass required is determined by the method that you arrive at Saguaro National Park: $15 per vehicle, $10 per motorcycle, or $5 per person/bycicle.
-For more information including what passes are accepted and sold at the visitor centers, visit our Fees and Passes page.
+Fees: The type of pass required is determined by the method that you arrive at Saguaro National Park: $15 per vehicle, $10 per motorcycle, or $5 per person/bicycle.
+For more information including what passes are accepted and sold at the Rincon Mountain District (East) entrance station and the Tucson Mountain District (West) visitor center, visit our Fees and Passes page.

 Food & Water: In effort to support the Reduce, Reuse, Refill project, there are no concession stands, snack/soda machines or resturaunts at either park.
 Water fountains are found at both visitor centers and only there.